 On March 25, 1865, Lee made one final attempt to break the Siege of Petersburg by ordering forces commanded by Major General John B. Gordon to attack Fort Stedman, a Union fortification in the siege lines surrounding Petersburg.
 Gordon’s pre-dawn attack was successful initially, but blistering Union counterattacks forced the Rebels back inside their lines.
 Some historians consider the Battle of Fort Stedman as the end of the Petersburg Campaign.
 Others think of it as the beginning of the Appomattox Campaign.

 Many historians consider March 29, 1865, as the beginning of the Appomattox Campaign.
-On that date, Grant opened his spring offensive against Lee’s army by ordering cavalry under the command of Major General Philip Sheridan’s cavalry (freshly returned from the Shenandoah Valley) and the 5th Corps under command of Major General G.K.
-Warren’s 5th Corps to attempted to turn Lee’s right flank at the Battle of Lewis’s Farm.
-Two days later the action resumed at the Battles of White Oak Road and Dinwiddie Court House as Lee shored up his right-wing to halt the federal Flanking maneuver.
-On April 1 Sheridan and Warren continued their offensive, with a major victory over Confederate forces under command of Major General George Pickett’s forces at the Battle of Five Forks.
+On that date, Grant opened his spring offensive against Lee’s army by ordering cavalry under the command of Major General Philip Sheridan (freshly returned from the Shenandoah Valley) and the 5th Corps under command of Major General G.K.
+Warren to attempt to turn Lee’s right flank at the Battle of Lewis’s Farm.
+Two days later the action resumed at the Battle of White Oak Road and the Battle of Dinwiddie Court House as Lee shored up his right-wing to halt the federal Flanking maneuver.
+On April 1 Sheridan and Warren continued their offensive, with a major victory over Confederate forces under command of Major General George Pickett at the Battle of Five Forks.
 Losing that strategic crossroad further threatened Lee’s already limited supply line.